saori-eth/hyperfy/docs/scripting/nodes/types/Prim.md

 Whether the primitive should receive shadows from other objects.
 Defaults to `true`.

+### `.doubleSided`: Boolean

+Whether the primitive should be rendered from both sides.
+This is particularly useful for plane primitives that need to be visible from both front and back.
+Defaults to `false`.

 ### `.physics`: Boolean | Object | null

 Enables physics for the primitive.
 Can be: